 An enrolled agent is a person who has passed the appropriate examination in order to represent taxpayers before the Internal Revenue Service.
 Enrolled agents, like attorneys and certified public accountants, are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.

 Upon the death of a decedent, federal and state governments impose taxes on the value of the estate left to others (with limitations).

 The range of taxable income that is taxable at a certain rate.
 The brackets are 10 percent, 12 percent, 22 percent, 24 percent, 32 percent, 35 percent, and 37 percent.

 A federal tax levied on the transfer of property as a gift.
 This tax is paid by the donor.
-For 2022, the first $16,000 a year from a donor to each recipient is excluded from tax.
 Most states also impose a gift tax.
 The gift tax exclusion is indexed for inflation.

 Individual Retirement Account (IRA)

 Contributions to a traditional IRA are deductible from earned income in the calculation of federal and state income taxes if the taxpayer meets certain requirements.
 The earnings accumulate tax deferred until withdrawn, and then the entire withdrawal is taxed as ordinary income.
 Individuals not eligible to make deductible contributions may make nondeductible contributions, the earnings on which would be tax deferred.

 Property owned by two or more persons under joint tenancy, tenancy in common, or, in some states, community property.